 It’s not uncommon for things to not go as planned.
 A good project manager needs to have the ability to work calmly under high-level pressure.
 As well as having great problem-solving skills, initiative and personal drive.

 Being well educated on project management and staying up to date in your knowledge of your chosen industry is essential.
 As well as having a thorough understanding of project management tools, techniques and methodologies.

 Recognise the new for continual learning

-Once you have become a Project Manager, you must keep up to date with new knowledge and skills within the industry.
-The world is constantly changing so continuing to upskill, will help you to be a better Project Manager
+Once you have become a project manager, you must keep up to date with new knowledge and skills within the industry.
+The world is constantly changing so continuing to upskill, will help you to be a better project manager

-What are some of the main industries Project Managers work in?
+What industries do project Managers work in?